PapiHack/document-templating-service/README.md

 ## Usage

-For now you have an endpoint named `/api/v1/process-template-document` that will allow you to make a `POST HTTP REQUEST` by sending two (2) required parameters :
+For now, you have an endpoint named `/api/v1/process-template-document` that will allow you to make a `POST HTTP REQUEST` by sending two (2) required parameters :

 - The `file` parameter that contains your `Word Document Template`

-- The `data` parameter that is a `JSON` object with data or variable that we are going to inject in the `file` parameter
+- The `data` parameter that is a `JSON object` with data or variable that we are going to inject in the `file` parameter

 As a response, you'll get back its corresponding `PDF` file as a result.